petedodd/IMMORTOOL/README.md

 ## Installation & use ##

-If you have the `devtools` package installed, you can install `IMMORTOOL` with the following commend from R:
+If you have the `devtools` package installed, you can install `IMMORTOOL` with the following command from R:

 ```R
 devtools::install_github('petedodd/IMMORTOOL',dependencies=TRUE)